 Nations Cup, Day One, Semi-Final C

-After a brilliant performance in Qualifying, Jonathan Wong of Hong Kong started on pole for the third Semi-final race of the day, held at the tricky Autodrome Lago Maggiore GP course with the drivers piloting the powerful Pagani Zonda R. One of the fan favorites, Takuma Miyazono of Japan, sat in the number-two position, followed by Patrick Blazsán of Hungary.
+After a brilliant performance in Qualifying, Jonathan Wong of Hong Kong started on pole for the third Semi-final race of the day, held at the tricky Autodrome Lago Maggiore GP course with the drivers piloting the powerful Pagani Zonda R. One of the fan favourites, Takuma Miyazono of Japan, sat in the number-two position, followed by Patrick Blazsán of Hungary.

-As soon as the green flag dropped for the eight-lap contest, Canada’s Andrew Brooks went wide through the first corner and forced 5th-place starter Spain’s Coque Lopez off the track, dropping him to 8th place, while Brooks himself fell to the very back of the pack, down more than ten seconds from the leader, essentially ending his championships hopes for this year.
+As soon as the green flag dropped for the eight-lap contest, Canada’s Andrew Brooks went wide through the first corner and forced 5th-place starter Spain’s Coque López off the track, dropping him to 8th place, while Brooks himself fell to the very back of the pack, down more than ten seconds from the leader, essentially ending his championships hopes for this year.

-Meanwhile, Miyazono jumped all over race-leader Wong and completed a smooth pass through Turn 5 to grab overall the lead, but Wong was determined to get him back and stayed planted on the Japanese driver’s rear bumper for the remainder of the race.
+Meanwhile, Miyazono jumped all over race-leader Wong and completed a smooth pass through Turn 5 to grab the overall lead, but Wong was determined to get him back and stayed planted on the Japanese driver’s rear bumper for the remainder of the race.

 Adam Wilk of Australia, who started 12th, worked his way up five spots in a span of two laps to 7th place, and looking to gain even more ground.
 However, two laps later, it was the hard-charging López who performed a phoenix-like resurrection to overtake Wilk for 7th place.
 The next two laps saw the running order remain unchanged with Miyazono in the lead, Wong in hot pursuit, followed by Blazsán and Salvatore Maraglino (Italy).